“Live as though you’ll die tomorrow, but farm as though you’ll live forever.” ― John Marsden

 Our approach to resilience includes

-- Educating and training.
-We host year 12 horticulture students from a south Auckland school once a week and teach them how to grow their own food.
+- We host year 12 horticulture students from a south Auckland school once a week and teach them how to grow their own food.

-- Strengthening communities.
-We regularly host different communities and groups on our farm e.g.we hosted a neighbours day barbeque.
+- We regularly host different communities and groups on our farm e.g.we hosted a neighbours day barbecue.

 If you want to visit or learn more please contact us.